-The urBeats have a decent build quality.
+The Beats urBeats earphones have a decent build quality.
 The audio cable is flat, which makes it less tangle prone, and it's sufficiently rubberized to be durable.
-The ear buds are hard enough, to not break from a few drops.
+The earbuds are hard enough, to not break from a few drops.
 However, the plastic design of the earbuds and the inline remote is not as durable as some higher-end in-ear models.

 Poor Bass Range performance.
 The response is quite flat, but consistently overemphasized by more than 7dB.
 This makes the sound excessively bass heavy and muddy.

-Average Mid Range performance.
+Average mid-range performance for the Beats urBeats.
 Low-mid is slightly overemphasized, which adds to the muddiness and boominess caused by the excess high-bass.
 Mid and high-mid are consistently underemphasized by more than 5dB, weakening vocals/leads relative to the lower instruments and pushing them to the back of the mix.